pwdd/pwdd.github.io/_posts/2017-01-15-what-is-case-class-in-scala.md

 // 42
 ```

-With a case class, the argument is automatically defined as public `val`:
+With a case class, the argument is automatically defined as public `val`, a member of the given case class:

 ```scala
 // case class Computer(mark: Symbol) extends Player